fabulous-dev/Fabulous/DEVGUIDE.md

 ## Dev Notes - Running the generator

-The Generator is built and run as part of the default build command If you only want to build the tools and run the generator, use the following commands:
+The Generator is built and run as part of the default build command If you only want to build the tools and run the generator, use the following commands.

+### Please run the generator if there are build errors related to "Missing Xamarin.Forms.Core.fs".

 On OSX: